Wentworth Castle Gardens and Stainborough Park, Lowe Lane

 Wentworth Castle Gardens and Stainborough Park, Lowe Lane, Stainborough, Barnsley, South Yorkshire S75 3ET View on map

 Wentworth Castle and Stainborough Park is a Grade I registered landscape comprising a 500 acre parkland and a 60 acre pleasure gardens and containing 26 listed buildings and monuments.
 The gardens were laid out in the 18th century by Sir Thomas Wentworth, 1st Earl of Strafford and his son William, 2nd Earl.
 The gardens fell into neglect during the 20th century.
 In 2005, work began on a major programme to restore the estate.
 The gardens are home to the National Plant collections of rhododendrons, camellias and magnolias.
-Restored conservatory due to open in 2013.
+Restored conservatory opened in 2013.

 - Adult: £6.95